NCAR/esds/faq.md

         # Only data variables in which the concat_dim already appears are concatenated.
         data_vars="minimal",

-        # Only coordinates in which the dimension already appears are included.
+        # Only non-dim coordinate variables in which concat_dim already appears are concatenated.
         coords="minimal",

         # Skip comparing and pick variable from first dataset.